Your linguistics degree sets you up for careers ranging from teaching and marketing to research and data science

 Skills for your CV

-Studying linguistics teaches you about the science and function of language and how it evolves.
-You develop skills in analysing language, looking at syntax and semantics as well as words and sounds.
-You also study and critique theories and ideas and learn how to present linguistic data in various formats.
+Studying linguistics teaches you about the science, function and evolution of language.
+You develop skills in analysing how language is formed and used, by studying and critiquing theories and ideas, and presenting linguistic data in various formats.

 You also develop other important skills, including: